art-in/microcosm/src/action/readme.md

-Action handlers
+Common actions

-Actions is the only way of changing app state
+Theses actions affects all layers of the state